immontilla/hyperledger-composer-bank/README.md

 sh scripts/publish-rest-server.sh
 ```

-Now you play, opening http://localhost:3000/explorer in a web browser.
-You will see the "Hyperledger Composer REST server", a SwaggerUI-styled web.
+Open http://localhost:3000/explorer in a web browser and you will see a *SwaggerUI-styled* web: "Hyperledger Composer REST server".

 Additionally, you can run the curl command.